Stratifications on the Nilpotent Cone of the moduli space of Hitchin pairs: Limit at infinity for regular nilpotent Higgs field

 and note that the slope of such a subbundle equals that of $E_l\subseteq E$ because they are isomorphic as $C^\infty$-bundles.
 Thus, since the subbundle $E_l\subseteq E$ is $\Phi$-invariant, the stability of $(\bar{E},\bar{\Phi})$ follows from that of $(E,\Phi)$. \end{proof}

 \begin{Rmk} Since in rank two a nilpotent Higgs field is either zero or regular, the preceding theorem, together with the results of our previous paper \cite{gzr}, gives a complete description of the closure of the $\bC^*$-orbit of a rank 2 Hitchin pair in the nilpotent cone.
-Indeed, as we have just seen, the type of the limiting VHS as $z\rightarrow\infty$ is determined by the Higgs field and, from \cite[Corollary~3.2]{gzr}, the type of the limiting VHS as $z\rightarrow 0$ is determined by the Harder--Narasimhan type of the underlying vector bundle.
-These observations were already made by Hausel \cite{hau}. \end{Rmk}
+Indeed, as we have just seen, the type of the limiting Hodge bundle as $z\rightarrow\infty$ is determined by the Higgs field and, from \cite[Corollary~3.2]{gzr}, the type of the limiting Hodge bundle as underlying vector bundle.
+These observations were already made by Hausel~\cite{hau}. \end{Rmk}